dgudenkov-foreign-languages-homework/homework/homework-160/wb_p71.md

     - Oh?
 I thought you said you could swim

     - I'm going to the university
     - Oh?
-I thought you said you weren't going to the university
+I thought you said you weren't going to university

     - I won't be there on Monday
     - Oh?
 I thought you said you would be there on Monday